-Upon successful completion of a program of instruction, the graduate will be awarded a Hemodialysis Certificate provided all financial obligations to the school have been met and a minimum grade point average has been attained.
+Upon successful completion of a program of instruction, the graduate will be awarded a Hemodialysis Certificate provided all financial obligations to the school have been met .
 Courses in the Certificate in Hemodialysis program are pass / fail courses.
 To pass a course, a student must receive 70% or better.

-es Clock Hours
+Core Courses Clock Hours

-Hemodialysis Technician 80
+CHT101 Hemodialysis Technician 80

-Hemodialysis Clinical Rotation 200
+CHT102 Hemodialysis Clinical Rotation 200

--

-CERTIFIED NURSE ASSISTANTCertificate
+CERTIFIED NURSE ASSISTANT